-Which Artist:

-Theresa Easton
+Which Artists: Theresa Easton

-"It's interesting to

-Theresa hear describe Printmaking social as a activity, with the shared use of materials and equipment so central to the practice.
+"It's interesting to hear Theresa describe Printmaking as a social activity, with the shared use of materials and equipment so central to the practice.
 This could be a positive way of working for lots of children in school, where instead of just working on individual art work, they can collaborate and embrace the creative sharing experience!" - Tobi, AccessArt.